 Here is how to do it on the Desktop:

-2. Choose to Create a post.
-Or tap on Posts from the menu.
+2. Select Create post or tap on Posts from the menu.

-Your published post will then appear in SERPs within some time.
+Your published Google Business Profile post will then appear in Google Search results within a short time.

-2. From the bottom right corner of the screen, choose the Create icon.
-Then, choose the posts icon that appears.
+2. From the bottom right corner, tap the Create icon, then choose the Posts icon.

-3. You will then see the “Create post” screen.
-Here, you can add events, text, photos, and a button to your post.
-Simply select each field, and enter all the relevant information.
+3. On the “Create post” screen, add event details, text, photos, and a CTA button.
+Select each field and enter the required information.

 How to Post on Google My Business

-Google Posts for business need well-planned content, graphics, and visuals for Social Media Optimization.
-Use social media bulk scheduling in your marketing strategy and try different options.
+Google My Business Posts need well-planned content, graphics, and visuals for Social Media Optimization, and show you how to post on Google for free as part of a cost-effective strategy.
 Here are some pointers to create the best posts if you’re just getting started.

 1. Use The Most Perfectly Clicked Photos